TERM 2 2019

 In Year 1, we are revising phrases such as Je m’appelle (my name is) and comment ça va?
 (How are you feeling?).
 We will create a ‘Class Mission’ poster to ensure that each of us is ready to learn with our heads and our hearts.
 We will extend our abilities to express the intensity of our feelings, for example, très très bien (very very good).

 As an introduction to our new unit, we will learn a poem called Deux Petits Oiseaux (Two Little Birds).
 We are creating our own oiseaux (birds) to practice our French phrases, both old and new.
 We are also improving our French conversation skills through questions such as comment t’appelles tu?
 (What’s your name?)

-The Grade 2s will also create a ‘Class Mission’ poster to ensure that each of us is ready to learn with our heads and our hearts.
+The Year 2s will also create a ‘Class Mission’ poster to ensure that each of us is ready to learn with our heads and our hearts.
 We are revising phrases such as Je m’appelle (my name is) and learning new songs to sing about what we like to do at school.

 In our new unit we are learning to introduce ma famille (my family).
 We are doing this through drawing and labelling a family portrait with members of our family and learning to say what their names are.
 We are also distinguishing between il et elle (he and she).

 In Year 3 we will be recapping the key vocabulary in French to describe ourselves and our preferences.
 We will create posters to discuss topics such as our favourite foods and hobbies.